willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Notably, the demographic mechanisms underlying increased climate sensitivity differed between range limits.
 Recruitment and growth processes primarily drove sensitivity at cold range limits, whereas survival and recruitment dominated at hot range limits, particularly under high competition conditions (Figure S22).
 Previous studies have documented climate-constrained growth at cold range limits for both North American [@Ettinger2013] and European trees [@Kunstler2021].
-Similarly, reduced survival at hot range limits has been observed in European forests [@Kunstler2021], although this observation has not been consistently detected in eastern North America [@Purves2009].
+Reduced survival at hot range limits has been observed in European forests [@Kunstler2021], although this observation has not been consistently detected in eastern North America [@Purves2009].

 Sensitivity of $\lambda$ to competition increased approximately linearly toward colder climates for most species.
 Due to nonlinear relationships between demographic performance and competition, sensitivity declines as stand density increases, following a negative exponential pattern.
-Consequently, the observed reduction in competition sensitivity toward hot range limits likely reflects higher overall stand density in those regions.
+The reduction in competition sensitivity toward hot range limits likely reflects higher overall stand density in those regions.
-Biotic interactions are often considered particularly important at hot range limits [@Paquette2021].
+Biotic interactions are often thought to dominate at hot range limits [@Paquette2021].
 However, when focusing exclusively on growth responses, previous studies have reported relatively constant competition effects across climatic gradients in both North American [@Ettinger2013] and European forests [@Kunstler2011a].

 ***Limitations and future perspectives***